Follow these best practices to improve the security of your administrator accounts and by extension, of your business as a whole.

 There are several 2SV methods, including security keys, Google prompt, Google Authenticator, and backup codes.
 Security keys are small hardware devices that are used for second factor authentication.
 They help to resist phishing threats and are the most secure form of 2SV.

-A business should have more than one super admin account, each managed by a separate individual.
+A business should have more than one super administrator account, each managed by a separate individual (avoid sharing an admin account).
 If one account is lost or compromised, another super admin can perform critical tasks while the other account is recovered.

-For example, if Maria and James are super admins, they should have per-user super admin role accounts and user accounts:
+For example, if Maria and James are super admins, they should each have one identifiable admin account and one user account, as follows:

 - email@example.com, firstname.lastname@example.org